cristianriano/dotfiles/README.md

 2. Create a new ssh-key `ssh-keygen -t rsa -C "<email>" -b 4096` and add it as your default identity `ssh-add ~/.ssh/id_rsa`
 3. Clone the repo `git clone https://github.com/cristianriano/dotfiles.git ~/dotfiles`
 4. Run `source aliases.zsh` and then the functions `dotfiles_link` and `config_link` on the shell
-5. Open vim and run `:PlugInstall`
+5. Run `brew bundle` inside the repo (check commented dependencies if needed)
-6. Run `brew bundle` inside the repo
+6. [OPTIONAL] Set `zsh` as the default shell `chsh -s /bin/zsh`
-7. [OPTIONAL] Set `zsh` as the default shell `chsh -s /bin/zsh`
+7. Open a new terminal, it should download `zi` and install the packages (you might have to do it multiple times)
-8. Open a new terminal, it should download `zi` and install the packages (you might have to do it multiple times)
+8. Open vim and run `:PlugInstall` (make sure to install any node and java version before otherwise YouCompleteMe plugin will fail)

 ### Elixir